-The Scott company states that their Radian fly rods are ‘fast with feel.’
+The company states that their Radian rods are ‘fast with feel.’
 This is no mean feat, giving you the power to get your flies out long distances without losing out on accuracy.
-Fast action rods are perfect for windy conditions, heavy split shot, and long casts.
+These rods are perfect for windy conditions, heavy split shot, and long casts.

 Flex – Freshwater Fast Action

-The Flex is the Scott company’s mid-range fast action fly rod for freshwater fly fishing.
+The Flex is a mid-range fast action fly rod for freshwater fishing.
 Whether you’re after trout, bass, or bluegills, the Flex is just what you need.
 With tight loops and fast line speed, you’ll have fantastic control of your fly and be able to haul those fish in with ease.
-As with all Scott fly rods, you’ll get that lifetime warranty and faultless finish.
+As with all Scott rods, you’ll get that lifetime warranty and faultless finish.
 Check out the full Scott Flex review here to find out more!

 G Series – Freshwater Medium Action

-Medium action fly rods are some of the most versatile rods for the fly angler.
-The G series has been around since 1976, and now the Scott company has reinvented it to make it even better!
+Medium action rods are some of the most versatile rods for the fly angler.
+The G series has been around since 1976, and now the company has reinvented it to make it even better!
 The new lighter, stronger, and bendier rod has a clever multi-slope taper and can chuck out those big flies and heavy lines, no problem.
-You get all the strength of a sturdy butt section with impressive flex with the Scott G Series fly rods.
+You get all the strength of a sturdy butt section with impressive flex with the Scott G Series.

 Radian 2H – Two Hander Rod

-The L2H is the mid-range two-handed rod from Scott.
+The L2H is the mid-range two-handed rod.
 If you’re new to spey or switch rods, this is a great rod to get started with.
 Scott has carefully designed the L2H to perform seamlessly using modern spey casting techniques.
 You’ll be able to get those flat, tight loops that spey anglers love.
 Plus, free shipping is available when you buy online.

 Fly fishing has a rich history, with bamboo rods at its core.
-The Scott company has blended tradition and innovation in the SC fly rod series.
+Scott has blended tradition and innovation in the SC fly rod series.
 Thanks to the latest split cane rod technology, this rod has unique action, sensitivity, and is easy to cast effectively.
 Curious about trying out a bamboo rod?
-The SC by the Scott company is one of the best on the market right now.
+The SC is one of the best on the market right now.
 Shop online (with free shipping) or from an official Scott dealer/fly shop.